Casually Uninformed

 I Just Hung Up On Morgan Freeman!

 I just hung up on Morgan Freeman.
 He called right in the middle of dinner and at our house, dinner is family time.
 Friday evening I hung up on Martin Sheen.
 I’m sure many other A-List celebrities have been calling of late, but I’ve hung up before they could introduce themselves and implore me to vote one way or another.
 The campaign phone calls have been relentless, like ants in the pantry in the middle of summer!
-I am not a tremendously “political” person but I cannot remember a more vicious and completely demoralizing election since I was old enough to vote.
+I cannot remember a more vicious and completely demoralizing election.
 Who’s in charge of this pop stand?
 I demand to see the manager!

 What Does DreamWorks Animation’s Q3 Earnings Report Really Mean?